 I then sprinkle a drying powder onto the area and gently massage in with my fingers until the skin feels dry.
 I don’t worry if the hair is still damp – it’s the skin I’m concerned with.
 I use Flowers and Zinc Drying Powder which has sulphur to disinfect, zinc oxide to soothe and talc to absorb moisture.

 The turnaround application I most often use is Sweet Relief Silver cream which I spread thinly with fingers over the lesion.
-This is a very useful cream containing simple off-the-shelf ingredients that together work quickly and thoroughly to turn around difficult skin conditions such as Mud Fever, Eczema and Rain Scald.
+This is a very useful cream containing simple off-the-shelf ingredients that together work quickly and thoroughly to turn around visibly damaged skin.
 The silver ions work against a broad range of infective agents and the other ingredients soothe, soften and protect the skin while it heals.

 How long do I keep up the regime?